 One boring Saturday evening in September, a year and a half ago, I sat in front of my computer and just decided to write.
 And write and write.
 It became an obsession.
 Something I buried away for years, had finally unleashed.
 It was my passion.
 Storytelling.
 Something I lost sight of as I traveled down my conveyor belt of a life.

 It took over as my new obsession, leaving rock climbing and weight lifting in the dust.
 I found myself spending Friday & Saturday nights writing in my basement, alone.
 It’s all I wanted to do.

-So here I am today, to let you know that I wrote 2 contemporary romance novels, I’m in the process of editing them both now, and plan on publishing them this summer, with the hope that someone will love them as much as I loved writing them.
+So here I am today, to let you know that I wrote 2 contemporary romance novels, and published them on Amazon, with the hope that someone will love them as much as I loved writing them.

 I hope you join me on my journey and follow me on my Author Website to learn more about my books, and meet the characters that took on a life of their own, and even get involved with some interesting conversations that surround my book like:

 - Is it ever okay to cheat on your spouse?

 - Did you, or anyone you know, stay married for much longer than you should have?
 Why?

 - If divorced, what was the final breaking point?

 What’s your passion?
 What’s something you’ve always wanted to do but put it on the back burner?
 Was there a dream you had that you did finally fulfill?
 What was it?
 Are you working in a job now that you love?

 The greatest compliment you can give me is when you share this with others.